ibm-cloud-docs/account/add_webhooks.md

 The following descriptions provide information about the field values that are being sent inside the payload:

 `body`: This field describes the event that is happening on the platform and concerns you.
 This field contains a detailed, human readable description of the notification and can be several paragraphs long.
 It can also contain html formatting.
-This field is configured to support more languages, although only english is supported currently.
+This field is configured to support more languages, although only English is supported currently.

 `category`: The type of the event.
 This can be incident, maintenance, announcement, or security bulletins.